KaemanFili/quickshellDots/README.md

 -back up . files with a github repo ez DONE

 -Application Launcher popUp
+    - applicationManager.qml
+        - creates list of applications.
+Application have: display name, icon, launch name?(might not need this one)
+    - applicationConfig.qml
+        - displays list of applications to launch
+        - can launch applications based on clicking icon
+        - can fuzzy filter applications with top search bar

--display Current Application in task bar
+-display Current Application in task bar "this is probably going to use `hyperctl clients`

 -display system stats